wework/speccy/README.md

 swagger2openapi preserves `$ref` JSON references in your API definition, and does not dereference every item, as with some model-based parsers.

+### Schema transformations

+Swagger2openapi will automatically 'repair' a number of problems where non-compliant Swagger 2.0 schemas have been used.
+It will attempt to transform JSON schemas (used incorrectly) into OpenAPI 3.0.x Schema objects.

 ### Specification extensions

 swagger2openapi has support for a limited number of real-world [specification extensions](/docs/extensions.md) which have a direct bearing on the conversion.
 All other specification extensions are left untouched. swagger2openapi is [swaggerplusplus](https://github.com/mermade/swaggerplusplus)-compatible.